Course Enrollment Now Open to Counties

 - All local government elected officials.

-- Local government and state agency employees who have access to a government computer system or database.
+- Local government and state agency employees.

 What is the penalty for noncompliance?